 This MD&A contains certain forward-looking statements and forward-looking information (collectively referred to herein as "FLI" or "forward-looking statements") within the meaning of applicable Canadian securities laws.
 All statements other than statements of present or historical fact are forward-looking statements.
-Forward-looking information is often, but not always, identified by the use of words such as

-"anticipate", "believe", "plan", "intend", "objective", "continuous", "ongoing", "estimate", "expect", "may", "will", "project", "should", or similar words suggesting future outcomes.
+Forward-looking information is often, but not always, identified by the use of words such as "anticipate", "believe", "plan", "intend", "objective", "continuous", "ongoing", "estimate", "expect", "may", "will", "project", "should", or similar words suggesting future outcomes.
 In particular, this MD&A contains forward-looking statements relating, but not limited, to:

-- drilling and development plans, including the continuing suspension thereof, and the timing of resumption; - InPlay's business strategy, goals and management focus; - sources of funds for the Company's operations, capital expenditures and decommissioning obligations; - future liquidity and the Company's access to sufficient debt and equity capital; - the resource potential of InPlay's asset base and future prospects for development and growth; - expectations regarding the business environment, industry conditions and future commodity prices, including the continuing impact of COVID-19; - expectations regarding InPlay's 2020 capital program, suspension of the same, future operating costs and cash flows; - that InPlay's cost reduction initiative will lead to estimated savings of approximately \$8.0 \$9.0 million; - future costs (including retention of cost reductions post COVID-19), expenses and royalty rates; - that the federal support program will be implemented as announced and the Company's belief that it will meet the criteria for access including, without limitation, financial viability; - the volume and product mix of InPlay's oil and gas production; - future exchange rate between the \$US and \$Cdn - expectations regarding InPlay's tax horizon; - capital management strategies; - the timing and impact of new accounting policies and standards; and - treatment under governmental and other regulatory regimes and tax, environmental and other laws.
+- the anticipated entering into of definitive documents and closing of the BDC Term Facility; - the estimated time to payout of wells; - · production estimates including timing of production restart plants and the impact thereof; - expectations regarding the business environment, industry conditions and future commodity prices, including the belief that commodity pricing will start gaining momentum in 2021 and beyond due to declining worldwide production; - expectations regarding InPlay's 2020 capital program, suspension of the same, future operating costs and cash flows; - InPlay's business strategy, goals and management focus; - sources of funds for the Company's operations, capital expenditures and decommissioning obligations; - future liquidity and the Company's access to sufficient debt and equity capital; - the resource potential of InPlay's asset base and future prospects for development and growth; - future costs, expenses and royalty rates; - the volume and product mix of InPlay's oil and gas production; - future exchange rate between the \$US and \$Cdn - expectations regarding InPlay's tax horizon; - capital management strategies; - the timing and impact of new accounting policies and standards; and - treatment under governmental and other regulatory regimes and tax, environmental and other laws.

-Forward-looking statements regarding InPlay are based on certain key expectations and assumptions of InPlay concerning anticipated financial performance, business prospects, strategies, regulatory developments, current commodity prices and exchange rates, applicable royalty rates, tax laws, future well production rates and reserve volumes, potential shut-ins of production, future operating costs, the performance of existing wells, the success of its exploration and development activities, the sufficiency and timing of budgeted capital expenditures in carrying out planned activities, the availability and cost of labor and services, the impact of increasing competition, conditions in general economic and financial markets, availability of drilling and related equipment effects of regulation by governmental agencies, the ability to obtain financing on acceptable terms which are subject to change based on commodity prices, market conditions, drilling success and potential timing delays.
+Forward-looking statements regarding InPlay are based on certain key expectations and assumptions of InPlay concerning anticipated financial performance, business prospects, strategies, regulatory developments, current commodity prices and exchange rates, applicable royalty rates, tax laws, future well production rates and reserve volumes, potential shut-ins of production, future operating costs, the performance of existing wells, the success of its exploration and development activities, the sufficiency and timing of budgeted capital expenditures in carrying out planned activities, the availability and cost of labor and services, the impact of increasing competition, conditions in general economic and financial markets, availability of drilling and related equipment effects of regulation by governmental agencies, the ability to obtain financing, including the completion of the

+BDC Term Facility, on acceptable terms which are subject to change based on commodity prices, market conditions, drilling success and potential timing delays.